pks9862728888/mcp-demo/PROMPT_ENGINEERING_README.md

 ## Semantic filter pattern

 Filter this information to remove any personally identifying information or information that could potentially be used to re-identify the person.

+## Policy highlighter

+Dont list any names or dates.
+Read and understand the travel policy.
+Then think step by step.
+Does this receipt comply with the travel policy?